sauravraghuvanshi/Udacity-Computer-Vision-Nanodegree-Program/project_2_image_captioning_project/cocoapi/README.md

 >Please download and place the annotations in: coco/annotations/

-For substantially more details on the API please see http://cocodataset.org/#download.
+For substantially more details on the API please [see](http://cocodataset.org/#download).
 After downloading the images and annotations, run the Matlab, Python, or Lua demos for example usage.

 ## For installation: